Ƶ

 What's the difference between an Employee Handbook and an Acceptable Use Policy?

-• Legal Standing: Employee Handbooks generally serve as guidance documents unless explicitly incorporated into employment agreements, whereas Acceptable Use Policies often form part of binding employment terms regarding IT security and digital conduct.
+• Legal Standing: Handbooks generally aren't contractual documents but outline company policies.
+Acceptable Use Policies often form part of employment contracts and can have direct disciplinary consequences.

-• Update Frequency: Handbooks typically require annual reviews with major legislative changes, while Acceptable Use Policies need more frequent updates to address evolving technological threats and digital workplace practices.
+• Update Frequency: Handbooks typically update annually or with major policy changes.
+Acceptable Use Policies require more frequent updates to address evolving technology risks.

 Get our New Zealand-compliant Employee Handbook: